rajchoksi1997/WalmartAssignment/README.md

 It allows the users to book their seats and return them with the tickets or appropriate message if the seats are not available or full.

 <h3>Classes:</h3>
-eachRow: Class for a single row in the theater.
+eachRow: Class for a single row in the theater.</n>
-Theater: Class for theater and all the rows in it.
+Theater: Class for theater and all the rows in it.</n>
-movieTheaterInterface: Interface for the theater which has the necessary methods to be implemented by all the classes extending it.
+movieTheaterInterface: Interface for the theater which has the necessary methods to be implemented by all the classes extending it.</n>
-TheaterUnitTest: Unit test cases class to test different scenarios in the program.
-Driver: This is where the execution of the program begins.
+Driver: This is where the execution of the program begins.</n>